nottrobin/maas-docs/src/en/installconfig-network2.md

+---
+title:
-Title: MAAS | Networks
+- MAAS | Networks
+todo:
-TODO:  There are too many words on this page.
+- There are too many words on this page.
-       Add links to CLI page (examples) where appropriate Combine this page with installconfig-network (?)
+- Add links to CLI page (examples) where appropriate
+- Combine this page with installconfig-network (?)
+---

 # MAAS networks